missing233/nokia-keygen/Readme.md

 This also works for the WLANs which have `fri=alhn_genssid1` and use `gen_mgntlongpw_and_wanpw` for the password generation.

-The following is the decompiled code we can get from Ghidra with some manual analysis hints and variable renaming.
+Below there is the decompiled code we can get from Ghidra with some manual analysis hints and variable renaming.

 ```
 /* WARNING: Could not reconcile some variable overlaps */